Electrical Page 1

 Finally, before you go onto solder another joint or you have finally finished and before you disconnect the iron, clean the tip again on the damp sponge.
 You will get a many years of use from a soldering iron if you keep its tip clean!

 Soldering wires to the bottom or outside of the rail is the same principle, but here I find pre tinning both the end of the wire and the pre cleaned place on the rail where the wire is to connect the best method.
-Pre clean the rail with the aid of a fibre pen or other means.
-Tin with a little solder, both the place on the rail and the wires end.
-Once tinned, I then place the wire end, which has been bent to an small L shape, up to the solder on the rail.
-Apply a little solder to the irons tip and place the iron on top of the wire and lightly press down towards the rail.
+Pre clean the rail with the aid of a fibre pen or other means - fine Emery cloth, use a file etc. Tin with a little solder - tin both the place on the rail and the stripped wires end (Tin = coating the surface with fresh solder).
+Once tinned, I then place the wire end, which if necessary has been bent to an small L shape, up to the solder on the rail.
+Apply a little fresh solder to the irons tip and place the iron on top of the wire and lightly press down towards the rail.
 The hot solder on the irons tip will cause both the wires solder and the rails solder to melt into one.
-If necessary apply a little more cored solder onto the wire with the iron still in place should there not be enough on the rail to make a solid connection.
-Carefully remove the iron and ensure the wire maintains in contact with the rail, waiting for 5 to 10 seconds to allow the soldered joint to cool.
-The use of a small screw drivers blade or even tweezers to hold the wire in place until the solder solidifies and prevent your fingers burning is an option I often use.
-The use of crocodile clips or any similar sprung clamps fixed onto the rails just either side of the soldering work area are advisable, as these act as mini heat shunts and help prevent the rail being overheated away from the soldering area which can if the heat is allowed to be transmitted along the rail, subsequently causing the plastic sleeper fixings to melt.
+If necessary, apply a little more cored solder onto the wire with the iron still in place should there not be enough on the rail to make a solid connection.
+Carefully remove the iron and ensure the wire maintains in contact with the rail, waiting for 5 to 7 seconds to allow the soldered joint to cool.
+Your joint should be a shinney silver colour.
+If it's a dull silver then its most likely the joint has not been heated suffiently and this will result in a poor or high resistance joint The use of a small screwdriver blade or even tweezers to hold the wire in place until the solder solidifies and prevent your fingers burning is an option I often use.
+The use of crocodile clips or any similar metal sprung clamps fixed onto the rails just either side of the soldering work area are advisable, as these act as mini heat shunts and help prevent the rail being overheated away from the soldering area which can if the heat is allowed to be transmitted along the rail, subsequently cause the plastic sleeper fixings to melt.

 How to wire…..
 I recommend drilling 18 or 20mm diameter holes roughly just above the centre line on the underside of the baseboards surface in all directions in cross bracing timbers.
 These holes are drilled into all the cross bracing ideally before the baseboard top is added.
 These 18/20mm dia holes will allow ample wire running access and easy wire installation plus it keeps the wiring out of the way.
 I use ‘zip’ cable ties to bunch the wiring into looms and this makes for a very neat wiring loom.
 For all common return paths I recommend using suitably sized wire (as mentioned above) in a black colour, run this in first, then follow this with all the track feeds (in a red wire is my choice), mark them onto the wiring diagram as they are run in and terminated.